MFlowCode/MFC/docs/documentation/expectedPerformance.md

 | Intel Xeon Gold 6226 | 12 (cores)     | 2.5k           | 0.7k           | 0.4k         | GNU 10.3.0  | PACE Phoenix  |
 | Apple Silicon M2     | 6 (cores)       | 2.8k           | 0.6k           | 0.2k         | GNU 13.2.0  | N/A           |

-We also show the expected performance of MFC for a 3D inviscid 5-equation problem in the table below.
+We also show the expected performance of MFC for the same problem as above, except for the 5-equation model used, in the table below.
 It is presented in the same manner as the one above.

 | Hardware             | # Cores | Steps/Hr (1M pts)      | Steps/Hr (4M pts)      | Steps/Hr  (8M pts)   | Compiler    | Computer      |